 A Trinity Buoy Wharf wedding in London, with an Old Chelsea Town Hall ceremony and a Thames boat ride

 Fran and Tom got married last summer at Chelsea Old Town Hall, before heading down the Thames on a boat to East London.
-This Trinity Buoy Wharf was a lovely mixture of East and West and old and new.
+This Trinity Buoy Wharf wedding was a lovely mixture of East and West and old and new.

 I am pretty certain that there’s nothing more Londony and summery than a ride down the river in glorious sunshine.
 You pass so many famous London landmarks.